Component-Oriented-PHP/tutorials/basic/11-controller-responses.md

 public function __construct(ResponseFactoryInterface $responseFactory) {}
 ```

-The core issue though isn't whether ResponseInterface represents a "state" or "service" - it's that injecting a **single response instance** doesn't make sense when you need to create multiple different responses.
+However, the core issue here isn't whether ResponseInterface represents a "state/data" or "service" - it's that injecting a **single response instance** doesn't make sense when you need to create multiple different responses.
+Single Response Instance means that the ResponseInterface represents a single data object and not multiple ones that we may need in certain scenarios (examples below).

-What does "not being able to create multiple different responses" mean?
-Look at the below example:
+What does "multiple different responses" mean?
+Look at the example below:

 ```php
 // for example only